Option to Extend Term Clause Samples

 POPULAR SAMPLE Copied 58 times

 Option to Extend Term.
-Tenant shall have the option (“Option”) to extend the Term by two (2) years as to the entire Premises (and no less than the entire Premises) upon the following terms and conditions.
-Any extension of the Term pursuant to the Option shall be on all the same terms and conditions as the Lease, except as follows:
+Tenant shall have the option (“Option”) to extend the Term by five (5) years as to the entire Premises (and no less than the entire Premises) upon the following terms and conditions.
+Any extension of the Term pursuant to the Option shall be on all the same terms and conditions as this Lease, except as follows:

-6.1.
-Base Rent at the commencement of the Option term shall equal the greater of (a) one hundred three percent (103%) of the then-current Base Rent and (b) the then-current fair market value for comparable office and laboratory space in the Alameda County submarket of comparable age, quality, level of finish and proximity to amenities and public transit (“FMV”), and in each case shall be further increased on each annual anniversary of the Option term commencement date by three percent (3%).
+42.1.
+Base Rent during the Option term shall equal the then-current fair market value (including fair market annual escalations) for comparable office space in the East Cambridge submarket of comparable age, quality, level of finish and proximity to amenities and public transit (“FMV”).
 Tenant may, no more than twelve (12) months prior to the date the Term is then scheduled to expire, request Landlord’s estimate of the FMV for the Option term.
 Landlord shall, within fifteen (15) days after receipt of such request, give Tenant a written proposal of such FMV.
 If Tenant gives written notice to exercise the Option, such notice shall specify whether Tenant accepts Landlord’s proposed estimate of FMV.
-If Tenant does not accept the FMV, then the parties shall endeavor to agree upon the FMV, taking into account all relevant factors, including (v) the size of the Premises, (w) the length of the Option term, (x) rent in comparable buildings in the relevant submarket, including concessions offered to new tenants, such as free rent, tenant improvement allowances and moving allowances, (y) Tenant’s creditworthiness and (z) the quality and location of the Building and the Project.
-In the event that the parties are unable to agree upon the FMV within thirty (30) days after Tenant notifies Landlord that Tenant is exercising the Option, then either party may request that the same be determined as follows: a senior officer of a nationally recognized leasing brokerage firm with local knowledge of the Alameda County laboratory/research and development leasing submarket (the “Baseball Arbitrator”) shall be selected and paid for jointly by Landlord and Tenant.
-If Landlord and Tenant are unable to agree upon the Baseball Arbitrator, then the same shall be designated by the local chapter of the Judicial Arbitration and Mediation Services or any successor organization thereto (the “JAMS”).
-The Baseball Arbitrator selected by the parties or designated by JAMS shall (y) have...
+If Tenant does not accept the FMV, then the parties shall endeavor to agree upon the FMV, taking into account all relevant factors, including (a) the size of the Premises, (b) the length of the Option term, (c) rent in comparable buildings in the relevant submarket, including concessions offered to new tenants, such as free rent, tenant improvement allowances and moving allowances, (d) Tenant’s creditworthiness and (e) the quality and location of the Building and the Project.
+In the event that the parties are unable to agree upon the FMV within thirty (30) days after Tenant notifies Landlord that Tenant is exercising the Option, then either party may request that the same be determined as follows: a senior officer of a nationally recognized leasing brokerage firm with local knowledge of the East Cambridge office/research and development leasing submarket (the “Baseball Arbitrator”) shall be selected and paid for jointly by Landlord and Tenant.
+If Landlord and Tenant are unable to agree upon the Baseball Arbitrator, then the same shall be designated by the local chapter of the American Arbitration Association or any successor organization thereto (the “AAA”).
+The Baseball Arbitrator selected by the parties or designated by the AAA shall (y) have at least ten (10) years’ experience in the leasing of office/research and development space in the East Cambridge submarket and (z) not have been employed or retained by either Landlord or Tenant or any affiliate of ei...

 Option to Extend Term.
 Tenant shall have the option (“Option”) to extend the Term of this Lease by five (5) years (the “Extension Term”) as to the entire Premises (and no less than the entire Premises) upon the following terms and conditions.
 Any extension of the Term pursuant to the Option shall be on all the same terms and conditions as this Lease, except as follows: